Tonycode-MX/AstroML-GalaxyMass-Regression-Pipeline/README.md

 # AstroML-GalaxyMass-Regression-Pipeline

-This project was developed for Partial 2 of the Deep Learning course as part of my academic exchange at the Universidad Católica de Colombia (Bogotá, Colombia). ...
+This project was developed for Partial 2 of the course as part of my academic exchange at the Universidad Católica de Colombia (Bogotá, Colombia).
+It aims to automate the estimation of galaxy stellar mass (log.mass) using simulated photometric data from the Rubin Observatory (LSST).The goal is to build an end-to-end supervised ML regression pipeline for mass estimation: acquire and preprocess photometric magnitudes (`u, g, r, i, z, y`), their uncertainties, and redshift; perform feature selection using Random Forest importance and Recursive Feature Elimination (RFE); and train four regression models (Simple Linear Regression, Ridge, Lasso, and Random Forest Regressor).
+The pipeline evaluates models using $R^2$, MAE, and RMSE metrics, identifying the Random Forest Regressor (with $R^2 > 96\%$) as the optimal model for scalable predictions.

 **Note on Methodology:**

-Description
+While traditional spectral analysis offers high precision for mass estimation, it is often computationally expensive for the massive volume of data expected from next-generation surveys like LSST.
+This project deliberately employs supervised machine learning regression as a scalable and efficient alternative.
+The primary goal was to demonstrate proficiency in building an end-to-end ML pipeline—covering data cleaning, feature optimization, and model validation—applied to a dataset of personal interest.

 ### Models Used